 ALWAYS try to reunite a baby animal with its mother first.
 Human care is a last resort.
 Please try following the below steps before emailing or texting us.
-Messages will be replied to as soon as one of us is able to do so.
+Messages will be replied to as soon as one of our volunteers is able to do so.
 Our rehabbers are not currently taking any animals, but we can give further resources and advice.
-We cannot pick up/rescue any animals at this time.
+We cannot pick up any animals at this time.
 If you find an animal in serious distress, please take it to your borough’s ACC location.

 Please be patient while waiting for a reply!
 We are a tiny group of all volunteers, doing this in addition to our paid day jobs.

 + How do I find a wildlife rehabilitator near NYC?